digiur/GDCICD/README.md

 - The workflow will run automatically on every push to main.
 (Or any other branches you choose!)

-## Automatic Versioning
+## Edit project.godot File

-The `edit-config` action can edit any key in your project.godot file using section/key/value inputs.
+ The `edit-config` action can edit any entry in your project.godot file using section/key/value inputs.

+ A full list of editable Engine-provided configurations can be found in the [godot docs](https://docs.godotengine.org/en/stable/classes/class_projectsettings.html#class-projectsettings)

+Configs listed there are formatted like `section/key/maybe/more/key`.
+Example: For `application/config/name` the section would be `application` and they key would be `config/name`.

+This can be useful for a variety of things including...

+### Automatic Versioning

+Use `edit-config` to edit the `config/version` entry in the project.godot config file:

 ```yaml
 - uses: digiur/GDCICD/actions/edit-config@v0.18